softdevteam/grmtools/doc/src/errorrecovery.md

 For any given syntax error there are, potentially, a finite but vast number of possible valid repair sequences: far too many to exhaustively search.
-Error recovery algorithms such as `MF` use various heuristics to cut the search space down to something that is (generally) manageable.
+Error recovery algorithms such as `CPCT+` use various heuristics to cut the search space down to something that is (generally) manageable.
 Although surprisingly few in practise, this inevitably leads to occasional situations where the repair sequences found (or, more accurately, those not found) surprise humans.